greg-randall/memento-mori/README.md

-# Memento Mori - Your Instagram Archive Viewer
+# Memento Mori - Instagram Archive Viewer

 ![Memento Mori](https://img.shields.io/badge/Memento-Mori-E4405F?style=for-the-badge&logo=instagram&logoColor=white)

-## 🌟 Overview
+## Overview

-**Memento Mori** is a standalone, offline Instagram archive viewer that helps you explore and reflect on your digital legacy.
-The name "Memento Mori" (Latin for "remember that you will die") reminds us that our digital footprints, like our lives, are temporary yet meaningful.
+**Memento Mori** is a standalone, offline Instagram archive viewer that lets you browse your exported Instagram data in a familiar interface.
+The name "Memento Mori" (Latin for "remember that you will die") reflects the ephemeral nature of our digital content.

-This tool allows you to browse through your Instagram posts, photos, and videos in a familiar interface without requiring an internet connection or Instagram account.
-It works directly with the data export that Instagram provides to users.

-## 🎯 Who Is This For?
+## Why This Exists

-- **Privacy-conscious users** who want to view their Instagram content without being online
-- **Digital archivists** preserving social media history
-- **People leaving Instagram** but wanting to keep their memories accessible
-- **Nostalgic browsers** who enjoy reflecting on past posts and memories
-- **Digital minimalists** who have deleted their accounts but saved their data
+Instagram, like many social platforms, has undergone significant "enshittification" - a term coined to describe how platforms evolve:

+1. First, they attract users with a quality experience
+2. Then, they leverage their position to extract data and attention
+3. Finally, they degrade the user experience to maximize profit

+This progression has led to:
+- Algorithmic feeds that prioritize engagement over chronology
+- Increasing ad density and sponsored content
+- Privacy concerns and data harvesting
+- Feature bloat that complicates the original experience

+**Memento Mori** lets you reclaim your content and view it on your terms - offline, private, and without the noise.

-## ✨ Features
+## Features

-- **Clean, Instagram-like interface** that feels familiar
-- **Works 100% offline** - no internet connection required
+- **Works 100% offline** - no internet connection or account required
+- **Clean, Instagram-like interface** without ads or algorithmic sorting
-- **View photos, videos, and carousels** just like on Instagram
+- **View photos, videos, and carousels** in their original quality
-- **Read your original captions** and see post dates
+- **Read your original captions and comments**
-- **Browse chronologically** through your digital memories
+- **Browse chronologically** - the way social media used to work
-- **Responsive design** that works on desktop and mobile devices
+- **Responsive design** for desktop and mobile viewing
-- **No tracking or data collection** - your data stays on your device
+- **Zero tracking or data collection** - your data stays on your device
+- **No dependencies** - pure HTML, CSS, and JavaScript

-## 🚀 Getting Started
+## Getting Started

 ### Prerequisites

 - Your Instagram data export (JSON format)
-- A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser

 ### How to Use

-1. **Request your Instagram data**:
+1. **Export your Instagram data**:
    - Go to Instagram > Settings > Privacy and Security > Data Download
-   - Request data in JSON format (important!)
+   - Request data in JSON format (not HTML)
-   - Wait for Instagram to email you the download link
+   - Wait for Instagram to email you the download link (can take hours or days)

 2. **Set up Memento Mori**:
    - Download this repository
-   - Extract your Instagram data archive into the same folder as this project
+   - Extract your Instagram data archive into the same folder
-   - Make sure the folder structure includes `your_instagram_activity/content/posts_1.json`
+   - Ensure the folder structure includes `your_instagram_activity/content/posts_1.json`

-3. **Launch the viewer**:
+3. **View your archive**:
-   - Open `index.html` in your web browser
+   - Open `index.html` in any modern browser
-   - Your posts should load automatically
+   - No server needed - everything runs locally in your browser

-## 📁 File Structure
+## File Structure

-Your folder should look like this:

 ```
 memento-mori/
-├── index.html                 # The main viewer file
+├── index.html                 # The viewer application
-├── README.md                  # This file
+├── README.md                  # This documentation
-└── your_instagram_activity/   # From your Instagram export
+└── your_instagram_activity/   # Your Instagram export
     └── content/
         └── posts_1.json       # Your posts data
 ```

-## 🔍 Troubleshooting
+## Troubleshooting

-- **No posts showing?** Make sure your Instagram export is in JSON format and the file paths match the expected structure.
+- **No posts showing?** Verify your export is in JSON format and the file paths match.
-- **Media not loading?** Instagram exports can sometimes have inconsistent file paths.
-Try moving your media files to match the paths in the JSON.
+- **Media not loading?** Instagram exports sometimes have inconsistent paths.
+Check the console for errors.
-- **Videos not playing?** Some browsers have restrictions on local video playback.
-Try using Chrome or Firefox.
+- **Videos not playing?** Try Chrome or Firefox, which have better support for local video playback.
+- **Slow performance?** Large archives with many videos may load slowly.
+Be patient on first load.

+## Privacy & Security

+- This tool runs entirely in your browser
+- No data is sent to any server
+- No cookies or local storage used
+- No tracking or analytics
+- No external dependencies or CDNs

-## 🛠️ Technical Details
+## Technical Details

-Memento Mori is built with vanilla JavaScript, HTML, and CSS.
-It doesn't require any server, database, or external libraries.
-It processes your Instagram JSON data locally in your browser and displays it in a familiar format.
+Built with vanilla JavaScript, HTML, and CSS.
+No build process, frameworks, or external libraries.

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to submit issues or pull requests if you have ideas for improvements.

-## 📝 License
+## License

-This project is open source and available under the MIT License.

-## 🙏 Acknowledgments

-- Inspired by the concept of digital legacy and preservation
-- Designed for those who value their digital memories but prefer offline browsing
+MIT License

 ---

-*Remember, your digital footprint tells a story.
-Memento Mori helps you preserve and reflect on that story, offline and on your own terms.*
+*Reclaim your content.
+View your memories on your terms.*